-A. Major trends in operations

-1. General and Special Programmes
+- A. Major trends in operations - 1.
+General and Special Programmes

 30. UNHCR differentiates between two types of operational activities: those covered by General Programmes (including the Programme Reserve, the Voluntary Repatriation Fund, and the Emergency Fund) and Special Programmes, funded through appeals launched under the United Nations Secretary-General or through consolidated, inter-agency appeals.
-In 1998, General Programmes expenditure reached a total of over US\$ 348 million, which was \$91 million (or 21 per cent) approved less than the target, following а programme/budgetary review undertaken during the course of 1998.
-All geographical regions, as well as headquarters, were obliged to limit expenditure and to adjust activities under General Programmes to the projected level of income.
+In 1998, General Programmes expenditure reached a total of over US\$ 348 million, which was US\$ 91 million (or 21 per cent) less than the approved target, following a programme/budgetary review undertaken during the course of 1998.
+All geographical regions, as well as Headquarters, were obliged to limit expenditure and to adjust activities under General Programmes to the projected level of income.

-31. The budget exercise in mid-1998, also resulted in a revised budget of \$551.5 million for Special Programmes in 1998.
-Total project expenditure for the year amounted to some \$492.1 million, of which a breakdown by region and by type of assistance is provided in table 1 to the present report.
-Total income for the Special Programmes amounted to \$489.5 million.
-Taking into account unobligated funds brought forward from 1997 of \$127.2 million, UNHCR was able to carry over some \$138.1 million into 1999.
+31. The budget exercise in mid-1998, also resulted in a revised budget of US\$ 551.5 million for Special Programmes in 1998.
+Total project expenditure for the year amounted to some US\$ 492.1 million of which a breakdown by region and by type of assistance is provided in Table 1.
+Total income for the Special Programmes amounted to US\$ 489.5 million.
+Taking into account unobligated funds brought forward from 1997 of US\$ 127.2 million, UNHCR was able to carry-over some US\$ 138.1 million into 1999.

-32. In October 1998, the Executive Committee approved a General Programme target of \$413 million for 1999.
-Projections for 1999 under the Special Programmes currently amount to \$482 million, of which some \$168 million pertain to operations in the former Yugoslavia and neighbouring countries.
-Global projected needs in 1999 total \$914.8 million, of which \$19.8 million will be met from the regular budget.
+32. In October 1998, the Executive Committee approved a General Programme target of US\$ 413 million for 1999.
+Projections for 1999 under the Special Programmes currently amount to US\$ 482 million, of which some US\$ 168 million pertain to operations in he former Yugoslavia and neighbouring countries.
+Global projected needs in 1999 total US\$ 914.8 million, of which US\$ 19.8 million will be met from the Regular Budget.